cython/cython/docs/src/userguide/language_basics.rst

 You can read more about them in :ref:`python_functions_vs_c_functions`.

-You can declare classes with :keyword:`cdef`, making them :ref:`extension-types`.
+Cython is supporting special type of classes known as :ref:`extension-types`.
 Those will have a behavior very close to python classes, but are faster because they use a ``struct`` internally to store attributes.
+They are declared by :keyword:`cdef` keyword or by ``@cclass`` decorator.

 Here is a simple example: